by Gerhard Horn

 The Alfa Romeo Giulia has been a revelation for the Italian brand.
 Back in 2014, Alfa Romeo sold a grand total of 67 new vehicles in the USA.
 There's one very good reason for this: it only had one model on offer, the 4C sports car, and it catered to a very specific market.
 But to turn the brand around, the late Sergio Marchionne had a plan...

 First, grab some attention by introducing something interesting (the 4C).
 Then you introduce something for the masses - the new Alfa Romeo Giulia.
 It's a car you simply can't ignore if you're a gearhead and has been a hit from the start, offering something completely different than the clinical Germans.
 Sure, it has some flaws, but the compact luxury sports sedan is so good to drive that you can forgive it almost anything.
-Restrictive rear seats, a relatively small trunk, technology a step behind the rest, and sub-par build quality?
+Restrictive rear seats, an average trunk, technology a step behind the rest, and sub-par build quality?
 Yup, all present and accounted for.
 But once you drive it, you soon realize that it offers something different to what you'll find in a BMW 3 Series or Mercedes-Benz C-Class.
 That makes it extremely charming, and quite hard to resist.
 It's been key to the brand's renewed success that has seen figures climb into the thousands, and Alfa isn't stopping now.

 See trim levels and configurations: